 With that out of the way, let’s talk about the most basic types of charts in data visualization.

 They use a series of bars that illustrate data development.
 They are ideal for lighter data and follow trends of no more than three variables or else, the bars become cluttered and hard to comprehend.
-Ideal for a year- on- year comparisons and monthly breakdown.
+Ideal for year-on-year comparisons and monthly breakdowns.

 They use a line or more than one lines that show development over time.
-It allows to track multiple variables at the same time.
+It allows tracking multiple variables at the same time.
 A great example is tracking product sales by a brand over the years.
 Area charts have the same use as line charts.

 Unlike the charts we just discussed, tables show data in almost a raw format.
 They are ideal when your data is hard to present visually and aim to show specific numerical data that one is supposed to read rather than visualize.